nice-game-hints/template/README.md

 praise: https://www.buymeacoffee.com/jrutila
 ---

-Welcome to spoiler free hints for Deponia Doomsday!
+Welcome to free hints for Deponia Doomsday!
 Select a guide.
 ```

 The part between `---` lines is _metadata_: